Schwarzman Scholars Program

 - You will upload your transcripts and a confidentiality waiver (if you do not have one on file) using the Recommendation Registration Form, please be prepared to do this when you go to complete the Recommendation Registration form.

-- Submit a PDF version of the online application, including copies of your essay, your short video and any other supplemental materials to firstname.lastname@example.org by the campus deadline.
+- Submit a single PDF of the online application, including copies of your essay, your short video and any other supplemental materials to firstname.lastname@example.org by the campus deadline.
 DO NOT submit your application electronically through Embark until you have met with the Dean of Studies.

 - You will have an interview with the Dean of Studies which will take place in the fall after the September 6 deadline.